 KEEP Your Solar Filter Clean: Handle your optical filter with care and keep it in the protective case that comes with it when you’re not using it.
 To minimize any unintentional contamination or damage risks.
 When pinholes occur, they should be blocked out before you use the filter.

-How To Block Pin Holes: Before you use the filter, check for pinholes each time as follows: With the filter’s inside facing you and outward and facing a standard CLEAR light bulb of 60, 75, or 100 watt and approximately 12 to 24 inches away from the bulb.
+How To Block Pin Holes: Before you use the filter, check for pinholes each time as follows: With the filter’s inside facing you and outward and facing a standard CLEAR light bulb of 60, 75 watt NOT LED light approximately 12 to 24 inches away from the bulb.
 Avoid getting too close so that you don’t burn the film.
 Another proven method is to check for pinholes by looking toward the sky from one end to the other end of the filter.
 Any pinholes you find with either of these steps must be blocked on the coated inside surface.
 You can make up to twenty touch-ups for each inch of the clear aperture without having any adverse effects on the filter’s performance and/or safety.
 You can block the pinholes with either a tiny small spec of paint, a marker with a fine tip, or even correction fluid without worry about diminishing the filter’s optical performance.
-It is common for glass solar filters to have pinholes and/or scratches, which with a Spectrum Telescope filters is rare because we take the time to test each one for safety prior to shipping.
+It is common for glass solar filters to have pinholes and/or scratches.
 Prior to using any filter, it is recommended to double check them before using the unit.
 Thin Film Solar Filters can be cleaned in just like the glass filters, however, use extreme caution not to poke holes into the unit’s film.

 Mounting Your Solar Filter: Before you observe the sun with your Solar Filter, take the time to allow it to equalize with the temperature outside by placing it in the shade for 15 minutes.
 Install the filter with the scope pointing upward and sliding the filter carefully over the telescope end.
 Depending on the filter size, there will be several thumb screws found to the side.
 Hand-tighten the thumb screws snug to center the filter.
 This will keep the filter in place when pointing downward.
 If your size of filter only comes with 1 thumb screw, it is for centering the filter.
 By placing the felt on the filters inside opposite of the thumb screw and tighten it snug, but not too tight, to the felt pad.
 Be careful not to over tighten!
 Over tightening can distort the image, crack the glass, or strip the screws.
 Hand tightening the screw allows it to expand as it warms up.